Last updated on August 18th, 2024 at 04:30 pm

 Daphne

 Daphne is an attractive, easy shrub that maintains a nice round shape without any pruning.
-‘Carol Mackie’ is probably my favorite shrub in my yard.
+‘Carol Mackie’ is probably my favorite shrub in my entire yard.
 I love the variegated leaves, and in the spring it develops tiny pink blooms that smell divine.

 It is recommended to grow daphne in full sun or part shade, but mine is located on the north side of my house and as you can see, it is very happy there.